 Abdelké gives preference to drawing over painting.
-He has worked in different media but has mainly focused charcoals on paper.
-They show still : flowers, dead fish and birds, fruit, and everyday objects, such as shoes, teapots, plates, and knives, with which he manages to express human tragedy in manifold ways.
-Closely linked to aesthetic concerns, they explore in basic media, charcoal and paper, dimensions of art that have been neglected with the introduction of Western techniques, namely perspective, into modern artistic practices in the Arab world.
-They in particular draw on concepts of one dimensionality and the flat surface, as they dominated Islamic miniature painting.
+He has worked in different media but has mainly focused on charcoals on paper.
+His charcoal works show still lives such as flowers, dead fish and birds, and fruit; and everyday objects, such as shoes, teapots, plates, and knives, with which he expresses human tragedy in manifold ways.
+Closely linked to aesthetic concerns, his subjects explore in basic media, charcoal and paper, dimensions of art that have been neglected with the introduction of Western techniques—namely perspective—into modern artistic practices in the Arab world.
+They draw on concepts of one-dimensionality and the flat surface, as they dominated Islamic miniature painting.

 Even still lifes of dead objects acquire a political notion in Abdelké’s work, as his nailed down flowers, tied up fish, dead birds, and gigantic raised fists show.
 The political has again come to the fore in his recent work, produced since the Syrian uprising of 2011, which was shown in his solo exhibition at Tanit Gallery in Beirut in February 2014.
-It features portraits of martyrs from Daraa, Homs, Damascus and other cities across Syria but also still lives, the familiar flowers and teapots, now stained with red color dripping down the picture plane.
-Abdelké was arrested anew in July 2013 but released after five weeks.
+It features portraits of martyrs from Daraa, Homs, Damascus and other cities across Syria but also still lives: the familiar flowers and teapots, now stained with red colour dripping down the picture plane.

 Abdeldké is also known for his caricatures, published in Arabic journals and newspapers, such as al-Nahar, al-Quds, and al-Khalij, which give voice to political ideas in very direct ways.
 So do his etchings of political personages produced in the early 1990s.
 Abdelké has a profound interest in graphic design.
-He has produced many posters, logos, and book covers in addition to more than thirty children books.
+He produced many posters, logos, and book covers in addition to more than thirty children books.
 He has also researched caricature in the Arab world, especially in Syria, and has written two studies on the topic.
 Abdelké has been a respected and critical voice in the art world since the 1970s.
-In his article “‘Aqd min al-qarn al-jadid fi thaqafatina: Fann bila hudud,” (A New Era in Our Culture: Art without Borders), published in the Lebanese daily al-Safir in 2010, he credits Arab artists for having resisted “the power of dictatorship” but questions their capacity to withstand “the power of capital.”
-The article has triggered a heated debate.
+In his article “Aqd min al-qarn al-jadid fi thaqafatina: Fann bila hudud,” (“A New Era in Our Culture: Art without Borders”), published in the Lebanese daily al-Safir in 2010, he credits Arab artists for having resisted “the power of dictatorship” but questions their capacity to withstand “the power of capital.”
+The article has triggered heated debate.